SYCL

-SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.
+SYCL (pronounced "sickle") is a higher-level programming model to improve programming productivity on various hardware accelerators.
 It is a single-source embedded domain-specific language (eDSL) based on pure C++17.
 It is a standard developed by Khronos Group, announced in March 2014.

 Origin of the name

-SYCL (pronounced ‘sickle’) is a name and not an acronym.
-In particular, SYCL developers made clear that the name contains no reference to OpenCL.
+SYCL (pronounced ‘sickle’) originally stood for System-wide Compute Language, but since 2020 SYCL developers have stated that SYCL is a name and have made clear that it is no longer an acronym and contains no reference to OpenCL.

 Purpose

 SYCL is a royalty-free, cross-platform abstraction layer that builds on the underlying concepts, portability and efficiency inspired by OpenCL that enables code for heterogeneous processors to be written in a “single-source” style using completely standard C++.
 SYCL enables single-source development where C++ template functions can contain both host and device code to construct complex algorithms that use hardware accelerators, and then re-use them throughout their source code on different types of data.

 While the SYCL standard started as the higher-level programming model sub-group of the OpenCL working group and was originally developed for use with OpenCL and SPIR, SYCL is a Khronos Group workgroup independent from the OpenCL working group since September 20, 2019 and starting with SYCL 2020, SYCL has been generalized as a more general heterogeneous framework able to target other systems.
 This is now possible with the concept of a generic backend to target any acceleration API while enabling full interoperability with the target API, like using existing native libraries to reach the maximum performance along with simplifying the programming effort.
-For example, the Open SYCL implementation targets ROCm and CUDA via AMD's cross-vendor HIP.
+For example, the AdaptiveCPP implementation targets ROCm and CUDA via AMD's cross-vendor HIP.